Want some ideas on how to teaching students how to integrate quotes and textual evidence in to writing? I’ve got you.

 - common errors in quoting

-- ”quote sandwich”–show second clip from Colbert example (where stopped to 4:00), have them talk about what parts were “part of the sandwich”
+- ”quote sandwich”–show a second excerpt from Colbert video (minute markers 2:27–4:00), have them talk about what parts were “part of the sandwich”

 - show examples of good intro and supporting sentences (and explain why they are absolutely necessary–stress that if they take anything away, this should be it)—possibly excerpts from newspapers, etc.